eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/prerequisites/prerequisites.md

 As mentioned in the introduction, no preliminary knowledge about Catena-X is required.
 However, to complete the tutorial you will have to work with the following technical software stack.
 A basic understanding of those technologies is advised.

-- Cloud Environment (AWS/Azure) or a local machine with at least 4 CPUs, 10GB RAM, 20GB free storage
+- Cloud Environment (AWS/Azure) or a local machine
 - Docker
 - Kubernetes
 - Kubectl